nicksherefkin/slingshotdiviningrod/Posts/Career ladders and successful sleeper agents.md

 In Alito's case, open partisanship may foreshadow further destructive acts spurred by disillusion with the actuality of the American legal system.[^3]

 Frustrated sleeper agents are not evidence that bureaucracies are bullet proof or that executives cannot do grievous harm.
-Both *New Yorker* articles are illustrations of bureaucratic fragility.
+Both *New Yorker* articles well illustrate bureaucratic fragility.

 My minimal takeaway is that the patient, clever connivers who succeed in carrying radical ideologies to the top of a bureaucracy will have predictably adversarial relationships to their peers and the prevailing norms.
 Understanding this recurring relationship could help opponents foresee and resist sleeper agents' agendas.